cypress-io/cypress/docs/source/guides/cypress-basics/core-concepts.md

 ## What If An Element Is Not Found?

-Great question!
-Cypress is smart about finding elements; it knows that the DOM is a dynamic place where things change from one moment to the next, so it doesn't fail immediately if something isn't found.
-Instead, Cypress gives your app a chance to finish whatever it may be doing!
+As we showed above, Cypress anticipates the asynchronous nature of web applications and doesn't fail immediately when an element is not found.
+Instead, Cypress gives your app a window of time to finish whatever it may be doing!

 This is known as a `timeout`, and most commands may be customized with specific timeout periods.
 (The default is 4 seconds.)
 These Commands will list a `timeout` option in their API documentation, allowing you to set the number of milliseconds you need.